 The thyroid cartilage is a superficial structure, situated just beneath the skin and anterior to the laryngeal cavity.

 It is located inferior to the hyoid bone and superior to the thyroid gland and cricoid cartilage.

 The location and shape of the thyroid cartilage is of key importance to its function.
-More specifically, its superficial position make it the main protector of the delicate structures of the larynx such as the vocal cords.
+More specifically, its superficial position makes it the main protector of the delicate structures of the larynx such as the vocal cords.

 As a whole, the thyroid cartilage has two surfaces (internal and external) and three borders/margins (superior, inferior and posterior).
 It is comprised of two identical flat parts known as the thyroid laminae.
 These are fused anteriorly along the midline to form a subcutaneous elevation known as the laryngeal prominence.
 In females, the laminae meet at an angle of approximately 120 degrees while in males, the angle is more acute at around 90 degrees.
 This smaller thyroid angle explains the more pronounced laryngeal prominence seen in males (the ‘Adam's apple’), longer vocal cords, and lower-pitched voice in males.

 Along the superior border of the thyroid cartilage, the two laminae are separated by a V-shaped triangular space called the superior thyroid notch.
 A smaller, more shallow inferior thyroid notch can sometimes be appreciated in the middle of the lower border.

 The posterior borders of the thyroid laminae elongate into superior and inferior projections known as the thyroid horns.
 The superior thyroid horn is longer and narrower than its inferior counterpart and is directed superiorly and posteromedially.
 Together with the entire superior margin of the thyroid cartilage, the superior horn is attached to the hyoid bone by the thyrohyoid membrane.